OpenDataServices/openownership-spike-bods-data-getters/README.md

 The PSC data has some fields (`resource_id` & `resource_uri`) that may be useful here, but we need to check if these are stable.

+### When entities declare an interest in another entity

+This is marked by `"kind": "corporate-entity-person-with-significant-control"` in the PSC data.

+In this case, the `identification` block is meant to be populated with information.
+Ideally we could mark this as another company we care about by storing that in the entities table.
+This would mean it is enriched with Open Corporates data and an entity statement is output for it.

+However, it is clear there is no data validation on  the `identification` block.
+In our very limited sample of real data, we saw still values of:

+* `"legal_form": "Private Company Limited By Shares", "legal_authority": "Companies Act 2006", "place_registered": "Uk Register Of Companies", "country_registered": "United Kingdom"`
+* `"legal_form": "Limited By Shares- Corporate", "legal_authority": "Uk", "place_registered": "England", "country_registered": "England"`
+* `"legal_form": "Limited Company", "legal_authority": "Companies Act", "place_registered": "England & Wales", "country_registered": "England And Wales"`

+We need to load lots of data and do a data cleaning exercise before continuing with this.